Charles-NCO/BIO/README.md

 Brief Background

-- 🔭 I’m currently working on Google's Data Analytics Program
+- 🔭 I’m currently working on my Data Science Diploma
-- I am competent with Excel and SQL.
-I am learning how to use R and Python.
+- I am competent with Excel, Python and SQLbut I am constantly striving to improve.
-- 👯 I’m looking to collaborate on SQL and excel projects to showcase my skills
+- 👯 I’m looking to collaborate on Python, SQL and excel projects to showcase my skills
 - 🤔 I’m looking for help with projects
 - 📫 How to reach me: Charles.Ohiri0@gmail.com
 - ⚡ Fun fact: I love working with numbers and I always try to understand the why behind them!